vmchale/ats-benchmarks/README.md

 # ats-benchmarks

-This is a repo for
+This is a repository for ATS benchmarks.

 ## Building